: Azure Health Monitoring

 Use the Azure Health Monitoring daemon to perform health checks and notify you about these events.

 PA-VMs on Azure are susceptible to unrecoverable outcomes due to backend maintenance events outside of the firewalls' control.
-These silent events, such as hotplug events, live migrations, and updates to NIC drivers, hypervisors, or networking, can lead to unrecoverable firewall states.
+These silent maintenance events, such as hotplug of network interfaces (“hotplug events”), live host migrations, and updates to NIC drivers, hypervisors, or networking, can lead to unrecoverable firewall states.
 The Azure health monitoring daemon focuses on performing checks, notifying customers about these occurrences, and offering remediation through graceful failover.

 Azure health monitoring daemon checks for the following: